1401 Charlestown Road

 When I read that story in vivealive.blogspot.com (April 2009), I was in awe.
 How often have I dreamed small dreams or avoided high mountains because I perceived my powers of influence and ability were too small.

 It takes people like Dr. Rabin to remind us of the enormous potential in very small things.
-No wonder the Hebrew prophet said, “Despise not the day of small things” (Zechariah 4:10).
+No wonder the Hebrew prophet said, “Do not despise these small beginnings.”
+(Zechariah 4:10).

 Michael Cardone Sr. received his first retirement check and decided he didn’t want to live on that for the rest of his life.
 So he began a company to re-manufacture auto parts.
 Today CARDONE Industries employs over 4,000 people on the north side of Philadelphia.
 The impact of this company on Philadelphia and around the world is incalculable.